Ohio

 A person convicted of a felony loses the right to vote, serve as a juror and hold “an office of honor, trust, or profit.”
 Ohio Rev. Code § 2961.01(A)(1).
 The right to vote is restored upon release from confinement, so that a person may vote while on probation or parole. § 2961.01(A)(2).

-Most other civil rights are restored to most convicted persons upon a “final release” from parole or post-release control, or upon completion of the prison sentence if the person is not placed under post-release control. § 2967.16(C)(1).
+Jury eligibility and the right to run for and hold office are restored to most convicted persons upon a “final release” from parole or post-release control, or upon completion of the prison sentence if the person is not placed under post-release control (parole or supervised release), or upon being pardoned § 2961.01(A)(2), § 2967.16(C)(1).
 A final release is not available earlier than one year after release on parole or post-release control, and in the case of a person serving a minimum sentence of life, not earlier than five years after release on parole or post-release control. § 2967.16(A).

-Office: The right to hold public office or public employment (including as a volunteer) is not restored to those convicted of theft and fraud offenses, “if holding the public office or position of public employment or serving as the volunteer involves substantial management or control over the property of a state agency, political subdivision, or private entity.” unless the offense is “reversed, expunged, or annulled,” or if it is pardoned. § 2961.01(2).
+Office (including public employment): The right to hold public office or public employment (including as a volunteer) is not restored to those convicted of theft and fraud offenses, “if holding the public office or position of public employment or serving as the volunteer involves substantial management or control over the property of a state agency, political subdivision, or private entity,” unless the offense is “reversed, expunged, or annulled,” or if it is pardoned. § 2961.01(2).
 See State ex rel.
 Schreiner v.
 Erie County Board of Elections, Ohio Supreme Court, Jan.
-30, 2024 (felony offender with sealed theft conviction permitted to run for state representative becuase the office did not involve “substantial management or control”).
+30, 2024 (felony offender with sealed theft conviction permitted to run for state representative because that office does not involve “substantial management or control”).
 Those convicted of specified corruption offenses are not restored to office eligibility unless pardoned. § 2967.16(C)(2)(c).

 A public servant convicted of a misdemeanor of soliciting or receiving improper compensation is disqualified from public office or employment for a period of seven years after the date of conviction. § 2921.43(E).
 A public servant or party official who is convicted of bribery or a theft offense is “forever disqualified” from holding any public office, employment, or position of trust in the state, unless pardoned.
 See §§ 2921.02(H) (bribery), 2921.41(C)(1) (theft).